joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/working-with-streaming-sound-files.md

 When a sound file or video file is playing back while its data is still being loaded, it is said to be _streaming_ .
-External sound files that are loaded from a remote server are often streamed so that the user doesn’t have to wait for all the sound data to load before listening to the sound.
+External sound files that are loaded from a remote server are often streamed so that the user doesn't have to wait for all the sound data to load before listening to the sound.

 The `SoundMixer.bufferTime` property represents the number of milliseconds of